Test Complete

 • Ejection (partial or complete) from automobile

-• Death in same passenger compartment
+• Death in the same passenger compartment

 • Vehicle telemetry data consistent with a high risk for injury;